 A step-by-step guide to learn how to design a room you love.
 These tips can also be used to refresh a space keeping most of your core components, and regardless of budget size!

 In my recent blog survey, several of you asked how I start designing a room.
 It was a great question, because sometimes even I wasn’t sure I could even articulate it at the time!
 So, I thought I would take my most recent serene blue guest bedroom makeover example and walk you through my process step-by-step and show you how to design a room you love.
-I’ll also be sharing all of the sources along the way for this particular makeover.
+I’ll also be sharing all of the sources along the way for this particular stylish makeover.

 A Real-Life Design Example

-After some fresh paint and accessory swaps, I turned it into the space you see below.
+After some fresh paint and accessory swaps, I turned it into the bright space you see below.
 But it wasn’t a space that really felt like it belonged in our home.

 My design plans for the new space started on “paper” as the image below.